jojoclt/notes/docs/Installing Tensorflow on WSL/Installing Tensorflow v1 or v2 on WSL2 (Windows Subsystem on Linux) using conda environment.md

 ## For v2.x

 For finding compatible CUDA and cuDNN versions for each Tensorflow [Build from source  |  TensorFlow](https://www.tensorflow.org/install/source#gpu).

+Before installation, make sure that you have NVIDIA Windows Driver installed, preferably, use the latest version, or at least R495 or driver to have CUDA support.

 ### Install
 ```shell
 conda install -c conda-forge cudatoolkit=11.8.0